kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 	- Because usually Chinese user would visit Chinese website
 	- So we can have Sharding key based on website GEO region info
 		- How to get the region info?
-			- find out andgrouping most visited website
+			- find out and grouping top 10k visited website
+			- consider rest of the website based on request region as they are not high demand
 	- What if Chinese user wants to hit U.S website?
 		- Let Chinese server hit U.S data
 		- The major requirement is for letting China to visit Chinese website, system improvement is based on